MambaVision: A Hybrid Mamba-Transformer Vision Backbone: Conclusion

 \section{Conclusion}

 In this work, we introduced MambaVision which is the first Mamba-Transformer hybrid backbone specifically tailored for vision applications.
-We proposed re-design of Mamba formulation to enhance global context representation learning capability and presented a comprehensive study of hybrid design integration patterns.
-MambaVision achieves a new SOTA Pareto front in terms of Top-1 accuracy and image throughput, surpassing Transformer and Mamba-based models by a significant margin.
+We proposed re-design of Mamba formulation to enhance global context representation learning capability.
+MambaVision achieves a new SOTA Pareto front in terms of Top-1 accuracy and image throughput, outperforming Transformer and Mamba-based models by a significant margin.
+Through extensive experimentation across multiple vision tasks, including classification, detection and segmentation, we demonstrated the versatility and effectiveness of our approach.
+Our systematic analysis of integration patterns revealed that positioning self-attention blocks in the final layers significantly improves the model's ability to capture long-range dependencies while maintaining efficiency.
+Furthermore, we successfully scaled MambaVision to ImageNet-21K pretraining, achieving strong performance that matches SOTA models, demonstrating its potential for large-scale vision applications.
+The success of MambaVision in addressing the limitations of pure Mamba-based architectures while leveraging their strengths opens new possibilities for vision backbone design.
 We hope these findings could be the foundation for a new class of hybrid vision models.